duniter/duniter-v2s/docs/user/distance.md

 Any smith member authoring blocks can run a distance evaluation oracle.
 It is better to have a machine more powerful than the reference machine.

-Create a service from this commandline, run by the same user as Duniter, on the same system:
+Create a service from this command line, run by the same user as Duniter, on the same system:

     /absolute/path/to/duniter distance-oracle --interval <duration>